Falklands War: Sinking of ARA General Belgrano

-Regardless of controversies over the sinking — including disagreement about the exact nature of the exclusion zone and whether General Belgrano had been returning to port at the time of the sinking — it had a crucial strategic effect: the elimination of the Argentine naval threat.
+The sinking had a crucial strategic effect: the elimination of the Argentine naval threat.
 After her loss, the entire Argentine fleet, with the exception of the diesel-powered submarine ARA San Luis, returned to port and did not leave again during the fighting.
 This had the secondary effect of allowing the British to redeploy their nuclear submarines to the coast of Argentina, where they were able to provide early warning of outgoing air attacks leaving mainland bases.

-However, settling the controversy in 2003, the ship's captain, Hector Bonzo, stated to a documentary crew that General Belgrano had actually been manoeuvering, not sailing away from the exclusion zone, and that he had orders to sink any British ship he could find.
+The sinking generated significant controversy, including disagreement about the exact nature of the exclusion zone and whether General Belgrano had been returning to port at the time of the sinking.
+However, in 2003 the ship's captain, Hector Bonzo, stated to a documentary crew that General Belgrano had been manoeuvring, not sailing away from the exclusion zone, and that he had orders to sink any British ship he could find.

 In a separate incident later that night, British forces engaged an Argentine patrol gunboat, the ARA Alferez Sobral, that was searching for the crew of an Argentine Air Force Canberra light bomber shot down on 1 May.
 Two Royal Navy Lynx helicopters, from HMS Coventry and HMS Glasgow, fired four Sea Skua missiles at her.
 Badly damaged and with eight crew dead, Alferez Sobral managed to return to Puerto Deseado two days later.
 The Canberra's crew were never found.

 Sinking of HMS Sheffield

 On 4 May, two days after the sinking of General Belgrano, the British lost the Type 42 destroyer HMS Sheffield to fire following an Exocet missile strike from the Argentine 2nd Naval Air Fighter/Attack Squadron.

 Sheffield had been ordered forward with two other Type 42s to provide a long-range radar and medium-high altitude missile picket far from the British carriers.
 She was struck amidships, with devastating effect, ultimately killing 20 crew members and severely injuring 24 others.
 The ship was abandoned several hours later, gutted and deformed by fires.
 For four days she was kept afloat for inspections and the hope that she might attract Argentine submarines which could be hunted by helicopter.
 The decision was then taken to tow her to Ascension, but while under tow by HMS Yarmouth, she finally sank east of the Falklands on 10 May.

-The incident is described in detail by Admiral Sandy Woodward in his book One Hundred Days, in Chapter One.
+The incident is described in detail by Admiral Woodward in his book One Hundred Days, in Chapter One.
 Woodward was a former commanding officer of Sheffield.
 The destruction of Sheffield, the first Royal Navy ship sunk in action since the Second World War, had a profound impact on the War Cabinet and the British public as a whole, bringing home the fact that the conflict was now an actual shooting war.